 Currently, more than 1.4 billion people in 73 countries are living in areas where lymphatic filariasis is transmitted and are at risk of being infected.
 Approximately 80% of these people are living in the following 10 countries: Bangladesh, Democratic Republic of Congo, Ethiopia, India, Indonesia, Myanmar, Nigeria, Nepal, Philippines and the United Republic of Tanzania.

 Globally, an estimated 25 million men suffer with genital disease and over 15 million people are afflicted with lymphoedema.
 Eliminating lymphatic filariasis can prevent unnecessary suffering and contribute to the reduction of poverty.

 Lymphatic filariasis is caused by infection with parasites classified as nematodes (roundworms) of the family Filariodidea.
 There are 3 types of these thread-like filarial worms:

 - Wuchereria bancrofti, which is responsible for 90% of the cases

 - Brugia malayi, which causes most of the remainder of the cases

 - B. timori, which also causes the diseases.

 Adult worms lodge in the lymphatic system and disrupt the immune system.
-They live for 6-8 years and, during their life time, produce millions of microfilariae (small larvae) that circulate in the blood.
+The worms can live for an average of 6-8 years and, during their life time, produce millions of microfilariae (immature larvae) that circulate in the blood.